Page images

 ALLEN'S (Joseph, R. N.) Battles of the British Navy.
 Revised Edition, with 57 Steel Engravings.
 2 vols.
 5s. each.

 with Notes and Introduction by George Long, M.A.
 35. 6d.
-APOLLONIUS RHODIUS,
+APOLLONIUS RHODIUS.

 The Argonautica.'
 Translated by E. P. Coleridge, B.A.
-5s.
-APPIAN'S Roman History.
+55. APPIAN'S Roman History.
 Translated by Horace White, M.A., LL.D.
 With Maps and Illustrations.
 2 vols.
 6s. each.
 APULEIUS, The Works of Comprising the Golden Ass, God of Socrates, Florida, and Discourse of Magic.
 5s.
-ARIOSTO'S Orlando Furioso.
-Translated into English Verse by W. S. Rose.
-With Portrait, and 21 Steel Engravings.
-2 vols.
-5s. each.
-ARISTOPHANES' Comedies.

-Translated by W. J. Hickie. a vols.
-55. each.
 ARISTOTLE'S Nicomachean Ethics.
 Translated, with Introduction and Notes, by the Venerable Archdeacon Browne.
 55.

 Politics and Economics.
 Translated by E. Walford, M.A., with Introduction by Dr. Gillies, 55.